-Workers' compensation coverage, health and hospitalization, general liability, professional liability and property coverages are being provided through purchased commercial insurance with minimum deductibles for each line of coverage.
+Workers' compensation coverage, general liability, professional liability and property coverages are being provided through purchased commercial insurance with minimum deductibles for each line of coverage.
 Settled claims resulting from these risks have not historically exceeded commercial coverage.
+Heath insurance is run through self-insurance program where the School is responsible for claims up to \$100,000 per covered person.